deanishe/alfred-mailto/index.md

 This is a limitation of the Contacts.app–Google Contacts integration, not of MailTo.

+<a id="miscellany"></a>
 ## Miscellany ##

+<a id="configuring-groups-and-distribution-lists"></a>
 ### Configuring groups and distribution lists ###

 You can use groups in your Contacts database as mailing lists/distribution lists.
 When you add a contact to a group, their primary email address will be used when you send an email to that group (the primary email is the one listed first in Contacts.app).

 If you'd like to change the email address associated with a group, open Contacts.app and select the `Edit > Edit Distribution List…` menu item: